-- 195,448 ordinary shares issuable to Israel Railways upon the exercise of warrants currently outstanding, with a nominal exercise price, which expire on June 30, 2022; and - 2,332,352 ordinary shares reserved for issuance under our Option Plan, of which options to purchase 1,248,676 ordinary shares were outstanding as of such date at a weighted average exercise price of \$6.1393 per share, 669,126 of which were vested as of such date; and - 242,131 ordinary shares from the issuance upon the exercise of warrants issuable upon the automatic conversion of a SAFE investment at an exercise price of \$4.13 (based on a public offering price of \$4.13 per unit).
+- 4,442 Ordinary Shares issuable to Israel Railways upon the exercise of warrants currently outstanding, with a nominal exercise price, which expire on June 30, 2022; and - 53,008 Ordinary Shares reserved for issuance under our Share Option Plan, or the Option Plan, of which options to purchase 28,747 Ordinary Shares were outstanding as of such date, 15,377 of which were vested as of such date.

-If all of such options and warrants had been exercised as of June 30, 2021, the number of ordinary shares held by existing shareholders would increase to 13,795,054, the percentage of ordinary shares held by existing shareholders would increase to 78.5% of the total ordinary shares outstanding after this offering and the average price per ordinary share paid by the existing shareholders would be \$3.83.
+If all of such options and warrants had been exercised as of June 30, 2021, the number of Ordinary Shares held by existing shareholders would increase to , or % of the total number of Ordinary Shares outstanding after this offering, the percentage of Ordinary Shares held by existing shareholders would increase to % of the total Ordinary Shares outstanding and the average price per Ordinary Share paid by the existing shareholders would be \$.

-If the underwriter exercises its option to purchase additional ordinary shares and/or warrants in full in this offering, the number of ordinary shares held by new investors will increase to 4,355,327, or 26.5% of the total number of ordinary shares outstanding after this offering and the percentage of ordinary shares held by existing shareholders will decrease to 73.5% of the total ordinary shares outstanding.
+If the underwriters exercise their option to purchase additional Ordinary Shares in full in this offering, the number of Ordinary Shares held by new investors will increase to , or % of the total number of Ordinary Shares outstanding after this offering and the percentage of Ordinary Shares held by existing shareholders will decrease to % of the total Ordinary Shares outstanding.